TruckersMP-Tracker/events-tracking/privacy.md

 ### Changes to This Privacy Policy

-We retain the right to delete users' data, block users from accessing their data if the way in which they're accessing it contravenes our rules, and to update, make changes to, and remove any of this privacy policy with forewarning or notification.
+We retain the right to delete users' data, block users from accessing their data if the way in which they're accessing it contravenes our rules, and to update and remove any of this privacy policy without forewarning or notification.
 The Effective Date will be updated upon an update.

 We may update this policy periodically, with changes effective upon posting the updated policy on our [GitHub repository](https://github.com/TruckersMP-Tracker/events-tracking).
 Regularly review this policy for any updates.